Everyone loves a good horror story. Some of these haunted places around the world have more than enough to scare your socks off.

 View this post on Instagram

-One of the most marvellously built palaces, and haunted places, in France, Château de Brissac is reportedly haunted by the ghost of the ‘Green Lady’.
+One of the most marvellously built palaces in France, Château de Brissac is reportedly haunted by the ghost of the ‘Green Lady’.
 The château that is now home to the Duke and Duchess of Brissac and their children has a rather intriguing dark past that dates back to the 10th century when the Count of Anjou selected this location to build a palace.

 Having housed several families, undergone many constructions and seen wars, the supposedly haunted palace could not free itself of the spirit of the woman dressed in green.